RevisitingSSI/RevisitingSSI.com/_pages/meetings/20251202-kickoff-slides.md

 ### Key question:
 How do we prevent re-centralization?

-*Technical distribution ≠ political distribution.*
+*Technical distribution ≠ political distribution*

 ----